sagarpatel288/ScoreKeeper/README.md

 * Tried to follow best practices
 * Style for common set of attributes
-* Resource files according to resources.
+* Resource files according to type of resources.
 E.g. dimens for dimensions
 * Proper unit according to type of resource.
 E.g. sp for TextView
 * Java documentation throughout the application
 * Proper usage of Android Studio's _Reformat_ and _Rearrange_ option